Here’s a Halloween story about two brothers

 When they got to the bathroom, Conner looked down at his leg, then grinned and looked at Brayden as he sprayed the cut with antiseptic.
 “You think there’ll be a scar?”

 “Probably not.
 It’s not that big a cut.”
 Brayden wiped away the blood around the cut with some cotton balls dampened with antiseptic, then resprayed it.

 “What?
 Why would you want a scar?”
 Brayden asked, then he realized why.
 “You want to show off your scar at school, don’t you!”

 “I won’t take my jeans off.
-I’ll wear shorts, and just pull them up, sort of like this.”
-Conner demonstrated using his hands to show how he’d pull the leg of his shorts up.
+I’ll wear shorts and just pull them up, sort of like this.”
+Conner used his hands to demonstrate how he’d pull the leg of his shorts up.
 He grinned and wiggled his eyebrows.